anandsunderraman/jsonsqlonline/branch.md

 17th Dec 2025
 4. We now have the schema working.
 We now need to do the following
    a.
-When column names are typed with "." then we need to look ahead to autocomplete - *** Completed
+When column names are typed with "." then we need to look ahead to autocomplete - *** Completed 19th Dec 2025
+   a.
+When column is selected then we need to automatically run query - *** Completed
    b.
-When column is selected then we need to automatically run query - *** Completed
+When column is removed then we need to automatically run query - *** Completed

    c.
-Implement auto complete for the table names
+Implement auto complete for the table names -- *** Completed
    c.
 Allow '*' to be added and when added remove other columns and vice versa